 Gender Diversity Case for Change

-Check out our Case for Change for more information on how to encourage your organisation to increase its gender diversity.
+Check out our Case for Change on how to encourage your organisation to increase its gender diversity.

 Is your club inclusive?

 Inclusive means welcoming everyone, regardless of age, gender, race and ability.
 An inclusive club ensures that all members have an equal opportunity to take part in sport and recreation.

 An inclusive club doesn't just wait for this to happen – it takes steps to make it happen!
 Use our inclusive club checklist.

 Why are we focused on improving gender balance in sport and recreation?